sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 **Configure Registration Form Attributes**
 ![attr_filter](../img/admin-guide/config_registration.png)

-This section allows you to filter the list of attributes to be displayed in the registration form.
+This section allows you to manage the list of attributes displayed in the registration form.
 Search, select, add, and order desired attributes here.

 ### Attributes
 Attributes are individual pieces of user data, like `uid` or `email`, that are required by applications in order to identify a user and grant access to protected resources.
 The user attributes that are available in your federation service can be found on this page.
 By default, only `active` attributes are visible.
 Use the `Show All Attributes` button to display the `inactive` attributes too.